ericeslinger/delta-transform-html/README.md

     }
     FormatterClass.priority = 44

-Note that there's a special node type (text.js) that handles the actual text content in the token.
+Note that there's a special node type (text) that handles the actual text content in the token.
 The priority value on the constructor is used to figure out a stable inside - outside order.
 Given a text node like `{insert: 'foo', attributes: {bold: true, italic: true}}`, the `<em>` tag will always be outside the `<strong>` tag, because the priority on ItalicNode is 2 and BoldNode is 1.